lucascoelhof/CarND-Extended-Kalman-Filter-Project/README.md

-# Extended Kalman Filter Project Starter Code
+# Extended Kalman Filter Project
-Self-Driving Car Engineer Nanodegree Program
+Udacity Self-Driving Car Engineer Nanodegree Program

 In this project, I implemented a Kalman Filter to estimate the state of a moving car.
 This car has two sensors, a Laser and a Radar, and both measurements are noisy.
 The objective